-- ☐ Make sure the grooves and airway of the seal housing are clean and free from any contaminants (e.g. water, dirt, metal filings, etc.). - ☐ Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which might cause leaks.
+Make sure the grooves and airway of the seal housing are clear n and free from any contaminants (e.g. water, dirt, metal filings, e tc.).

+Inspect the seal housing O-rings (supplied) for dirt, damage or other conditions which mi ight caus se leaks.

 Installing the Air Locker Generously lubricate the O-rings with oil prior to assembly, then insert them into the grooves of the seal housing.
 NOTE: When assembling the O-rings, be careful not to leave them twisted when seated in the grooves as this could cause excessive wear and leakage.
 Lubricate the seal housing running surface on the Air Locker carrier with oil.
 Assemble the bearing cup onto the left-hand side of the Air Locker.
 Carefully install the seal housing by sliding it all of the way onto the bearing journal with a gentle twisting motion.
 This will allow the Orings to engage gently.
-Calculation & Selection of Pre-Load Shims 4.4

-In order to pre-load the tapered roller bearings in your Air Locker, measurements need to be taken so that a value can be calculated for the shim thickness 'E' in Figure 6.

-- ☐ Hold the bearing cup and shim pack 'D' (Fig.5.) in place, and insert the Air Locker into the housing.
-Ensure that the seal housing tube is positioned in line with the oil groove in the housing (Fig. 7.). - Push the Air Locker hard across against the bearing and shim pack 'D', and measure the gap between the end of the seal housing and the bearing seat of the differential housing with a feeler gauge.
+Calculation & Selection of Pre-Load Shims 4.4 In order to pre-load the tapered roller bearings in your Air Locker, measurements need to be taken so that a value can be calculated for the shim thickness 'E' in Figure 6. ☐ Grind or cut a notch into the left-hand factory shim as clearance for the seal housing tube at final assembly.
+Figure 7. shows the desired size of the notch.
+Figure 7.
+Remove any sharp or protruding edges from around the notch. ☐ Hold the bearing cup and shim pack 'D' (Fig.5.) in place, and insert the Air Locker into the housing.
+Push the Air Locker hard across against the bearing and shim pack 'D', and measure the gap between the end of the notched master shim and the bearing seat of the differential housing with a feeler gauge.